cpmech/solve_many_linsys/README.md

 where 2 is the number of MPI processes, 1000 is the grid division along one direction, and umfpack is the linear solver.

 This problem is [perfectly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) thus the total elapsed time should not depend on the number of (real) machine cores.
 However, the shared use of resources (e.g., memory) may cause some performance losses.
-Some results are shown below.
+Some results are shown below (size is the number of processes; the number of threads within each process is fixed to 1).

 **Mumps** (see [log-mumps.txt](https://github.com/cpmech/solve_many_linsys/blob/main/log-mumps.txt))